vski-ai/quant/core/doc/dev.md

      - The query is sent to MongoDB.
      - The system identifies all relevant aggregation collections, including handling time partitions (`getPartitionedCollectionNames`).
+     - If caching is enabled, the system first checks the `report_cache` collection for a valid entry.
+If found, the data is returned directly, bypassing the expensive database query.
+If not found, the query proceeds, and the result is stored in the cache for future requests.
      - MongoDB's aggregation pipeline is used to match, group, and sum the data according to the query's time range, granularity, and filters.
      - Results from multiple collections (if applicable) are merged.